Asking customers to pay for a promotion? How does it build customer loyalty and retention rates? Read our case study to learn more.

 Zooplus - E-commerce giant and a customer loyalty pioneer

-Companies that offer everyday products know that the frequent need to buy doesn't necessarily lead to customer loyalty.
-From the perspective of consumers, when a store fails their expectations or just doesn't show them commitment, there are many other brands to choose from to find the same or similar products.
-Last time, we came across a very interesting promotion from zooplus.pl, a Polish branch of the pet accessories e-commerce giant.
-Zooplus set their marketing strategy towards building customer loyalty and increasing retention rate.
-In this post, we are going to show you the tactics they use to keep customers coming back every time their pets lack any products.
+Companies that offer everyday products know that frequent need to buy doesn't necessarily lead to customer loyalty.
+From the perspective of consumers, when a store fails to meet their expectations, there are many other brands to choose from that offer the same or similar products.

 Finally, when an order is made, the discount is assigned to the customer making each purchase 3% cheaper and steadily building customer engagement and loyalty.

 Let's explore the other attributes and limits connected with this unusual way of building customer loyalty.

 Now, we’re going to explain why this idea works and builds a loyal audience for Zooplus.

 It may seem that forcing a customer to pay for access to a promotion is at best risky if not plainly foolish.